forrestcoward/theta-xi-scholar/README.md

 Fraternity website for uploading and querying university exam documents (and more)

 This is code I wrote years ago in college after I promised to create a website for my fraternity.
 This was my first time writing html, css, php, javascript, and was my first experience managing a live website.
 If you are looking for state of the art, turn back now.
 You won't find any fancy php templating frameworks here; this is old school.
-I remember at the time trying my best at the time to seperate my php, javascript, and html and really, the sphagetti really isn't that bad!
+I remember at the time trying my best to seperate php, javascript, and html and really, the sphagetti really isn't that bad!
 Looking back, I am proud I wrote this as a first attempt and with little programming experience.
 I learned so much writing this.

 The website has two main functionalities: